- March 11, 2019

 For instance, say that you hurt your back in a car crash and had to pay $5,000 in medical costs.
 You lost a week of work, and you thus lost income of $2,000.
 So, in this situation, your average settlement for your car accident would come out to $21,000.

-But if you file a personal injury claim with the insurance policy the other driver has, you will be limited by the maximum on that policy.
+But if you file a personal injury claim with the insurance policy the other driver has, or consult with a personal injury lawyer, you will be limited by the maximum on that policy.
 For instance, if you have $30,000 in car accident damages and injuries, but the limit of their insurance policy is $20,000, you may be required to sue the driver outside the auto policy to recover the rest of the money.
 But another option is to file a claim with your personal auto insurance policy if your policy has uninsured or underinsured driver coverage.

 The Insurance Adjuster Could Use an Accident Multiplier